Source Hipster – Pack Review

 The nice thing about this pack is that the harness is completely removable and you can use the pack without it.
 It has plenty of adjustment toggles for a wide range of body sizes and is incredibly bright at night with its high visibility colour and reflective strips.

-The hydration hose can be attached to the harness near the sternum strap via a magnetic clip, which keeps it locked in securely and stops it flying around on wilder trails.
+The hydration hose can be attached to the harness near the sternum strap via a magnetic clip, which keeps it locked in securely and stops it from flying around on wilder trails.

 Hydration Technology